spencer-shadley/completed-class/19-react/activities/02-Stu_HelloReact/README.md

 - Once you have a `reactpractice` React app generated, delete the `src` directory inside of your starter app and replace it with the [src](Unsolved/src) provided with this activity.

-- Start the app by running `npm start` in your terminal, take a moment to study the HTML code being rendered in the browser at [http://localhost:3000](http://localhost:3000).
+- Start the app by running `npm run watch` in your terminal, take a moment to study the HTML code being rendered in the browser at [http://localhost:3000](http://localhost:3000).

 ### HelloReact.js